MatiaCwajgenbaum/DataMiningPoject/README.md

 EXPLANATIONS ON HOW TO USE THE MATERIAL:

+0) !!
+User has to install manually the package apturl==0.5.2.

 1) !!!!
 User should first change his mysql id and password in the Config.py file.